C5 Corvette Brake Upgrade Options

 Estimated cost: $0 additional to Brembo front swap

 It would appear you can take the C5 base model front brake brackets, swap them L to R and mount them on the rears with the front calipers as well and front rotors.
-You lose your parking brakes, however if you're tracking the car you really shouldn't be utilizing the parking brake anyways.
+You lose your parking brake in doing this, and you will definitely unbalance the car as per the report of a friend who tried this... but if you're drifting and want a cheap way to lock the rear wheels up with inline hydro... do this?

 PROS: